-The clinical training includes supervised pre-clinical studies such as the Mother and Baby and the Toddler Observation Studies which are carried out weekly for a period of 18-24 months (the Mother and Baby and Infant observation studies) and a period of 6 to 9 months (the Toddler in Nursery observation studies.)
+The clinical training includes supervised pre-clinical studies such as the Mother and Baby and the Toddler Observation Studies which are carried out weekly for the period of the first 18-24 months of a baby's life (the Mother and Infant observation studies) and for a period of 6 to 9 months (the Toddler in Nursery observation studies.)

 Furthermore, during their studies trainees undertake extensive clinical placements delivering psychotherapy and counselling to small children (under 5s), primary school aged children and adolescents.
 They also undertake Adult Psychotherapy and Parent Psychotherapy and counselling clinical training and placements.